lakshaybxt/portfolio/README.md

 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git](https://github.com/Erik-Cupsa/PortfolioWebsite.git`
+1. Clone the repository: `git clone https://github.com/lakshaybxt/portfolio.git`

-2. Navigate to the project directory: `cd PortfolioWebsite`
+2. Navigate to the project directory: `cd lakshay-portfolio`

 3. Install dependencies: `npm install`

-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000)
+5. Open your browser and visit [http://localhost:3000](http://localhost:5173)

 ## Technologies Used

 - ReactJs: A JavaScript library for building user interfaces.
-- Sass: A CSS preprocessor that enhances the styling capabilities of the application.
+- TailwindCSS: A CSS framework that enhances the styling capabilities of the application.

 ## Project Structure

 The project structure follows a standard React application layout.
 Key directories include:

 - `src/components`: Contains React components used to build different sections of the portfolio.
-- `src/styles`: Sass files for styling the application.
+- `src/assets`: Images for styling the application.
 - `public`: Static assets and the `index.html` file.

 ## Contributing